ggiallo28/sleigh-ride-cloud-chronicles/README.md

 ```

 Each `dayXX/` folder contains:
-- `task.md`: The day's challenge description
+- `README.md`: The day's challenge description
 - `input/`: Files needed to complete the challenge
-- `expected/`: Reference outputs showing what you're aiming for
+- `images/`: Visual assets for the day
 - `output/`: Where you'll place your generated results

 ---